 Chairman of the Board

-Dr. Michael Schaefer is the author of articles and monographs on foreign and security policy issues.
-He is among others honorary professor at the China University of Political Science and Law in Beijing, member of the German Group of the Trilateral Commission, member of the Advisory Board of the Mercator Institute for China Studies (MERICS), board member of the United Nations Association of Germany (DGVN), and member of the Commission on Global Security, Justice & Governance.
+He is the author of numerous articles and monographs on foreign and security policy issues.
+He is, among other things, honorary professor at the China University of Political Science and Law in Beijing, a member of the German Group of the Trilateral Commission, a member of the Advisory Board of the Mercator Institute for China Studies (MERICS), a board member of the United Nations Association of Germany (DGVN), and a member of the Commission on Global Security, Justice & Governance.